linkedbuildingdata/SummerSchoolOfLDAC/README.md

 ## License

 ### Code
-All source code provided in this repositoy is licensed under the [MIT license](LICENSE-CODE).
+All source code provided in this repository is licensed under the [MIT license](LICENSE-CODE).

 ### Text
 The textual description in the notebooks and all other content which is not source code is licensed under the [CC-BY-SA-4.0](LICENSE-TEXT) license.